Report on Government Services 2023

 A low or decreasing recurrent cost per non-admitted patient can reflect more efficient service delivery in public hospitals.
 However, this indicator should be viewed in the context of the set of performance indicators as a whole, as decreasing cost could also be associated with decreasing quality and effectiveness.
 This indicator does not adjust for the complexity of service.

-Nationally in 2019-20, the average cost per non-admitted emergency department presentation was $595 (figure 12.10a) and per non-admitted service event was $337 (figure 12.10b).
-For both measures the costs per non-admitted patient have increased over the five years of reported data
+Measure 1: Nationally in 2020-21, the average cost per non-admitted emergency department presentation was $611 (figure 12.10a).
+Costs per non-admitted emergency department presentation have increased over the five years of reported data.

-‘Avoidable mortality in hospitals’ is an indicator of governments’ objective to alleviate or manage illness and the effects of injury.
+‘Hospital mortality’ is an indicator of governments’ objective to alleviate or manage illness and the effects of injury and provide high quality and safe care.

-‘Avoidable mortality in hospitals’ is defined as death in low-mortality diagnostic related groups (DRGs) expressed as a rate.
+‘Hospital mortality’ is defined as death in low-mortality diagnostic related groups (DRGs) expressed as a rate.
+Low-mortality DRGs comprise diagnoses that have a very low chance of death (for example, headache, hand procedures, arthroscopy).

-Low or decreasing rates of avoidable mortality in hospitals indicate more successful management of illness and the effects of injury.
+Low or decreasing rates of death in low-mortality DRGs can indicate more effective management of illness and the effects of injury.

-Data are not yet available for reporting against this measure.
+Data are not yet available for reporting on this indicator.
 Table 12.10 provides an overview of the review mechanisms in place across states and territories for examining in-hospital deaths.

 NSW reports publicly on selected mortality in hospitals data.
 The report 'Mortality following hospitalisation for seven clinical conditions' provides information on patient deaths within 30 days of admission across 73 public hospitals for seven clinical conditions during the period July 2015 to June 2018 http://www.bhi.nsw.gov.au/__data/assets/pdf_file/0007/557827/BHI_Mortality_2015-2018_REPORT.pdf).
 The seven clinical conditions are: acute myocardial infarction, ischaemic stroke, haemorrhagic stroke, congestive heart failure, pneumonia, chronic obstructive pulmonary disease, and hip fracture surgery.
 Together these conditions account for approximately 11 per cent of acute emergency hospitalisations for people aged 15 years and over in NSW, and approximately 28 per cent of in-hospital deaths following acute emergency hospitalisation.
 The NSW Bureau of Health Information uses 30-day risk-standardised mortality ratios (RSMRs) to assess mortality in hospital.
 The RSMRs take into account the volume of patients treated and key patient risk factors beyond the control of a hospital.
 However, not all relevant risk factors are recorded, such as sociological and environmental factors, so while results are useful for trend analysis and a guide for further investigation, they are not suitable for direct performance comparisons.
 A ratio of less than 1.0 indicates that mortality is lower than expected in a given hospital, while a ratio of greater than 1.0 indicates that mortality is higher than expected in a given hospital.
 Three years of data are used to create stable, reliable estimates of performance.
 Rates are also reported per 100 hospitalisations for each of the seven clinical conditions.